The Eurasian Patent Office begins accepting applications for the grant of Eurasian patents for industrial designs since June 1, 2021.

 The maximum period of validity of a Eurasian patent for an industrial design is 25 years.
 The renewal of rights occurs every five years.

 Eurasian design patents have every chance of becoming popular.
-First of all, for foreign applicants supplying their products to several Eurasian countries.
+First of all, foreign applicants supply their products to several Eurasian countries.

 Demand for single patents will be lower among national applicants due to the significant difference in official fees.